boulder-on/JPassport/README.md

 out of memory and create a new class.
 Without these built in assumptions, the complexity of the code would be terrible, and using MiscUnsafe might be required.

+Structs often require padding bytes to align on 4 or 8 byte boundaries.
+JPassport calculates this padding automatically based on your platform.
+However, if it's done wrong then you can use the  @StructPadding annotation to implement custom padding.
+You can also you this annotation to ignore sections of a struct you don't care about.

 # Capturing Errors
-The FFM API has the ability to capture errors that occured during a call.
+FFM has the ability to capture errors that occurred during a call.
 For instance, some C methods will set "errno" during a call.
 Or in windows GetLastError() can contain valuable information.
 Those values need to be collected by the JVM as soon as the native call is done.
 JPassport automates this for you with the ErrorCapture class.